Find Trade Colleges

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 In the United States, there were 1,216,700 jobs for Construction Laborer in 2016.
 New jobs are being produced at a rate of 12.4% which is above the national average.
 The Bureau of Labor Statistics predicts 150,400 new jobs for Construction Laborer by 2026.
-There will be an estimated 145,300 positions for Construction Laborer per year.
+Due to new job openings and attrition, there will be an average of 145,300 job openings in this field each year.

 undefined